Katherine McCoy: Early career

-Braden was born Katherine Jane Braden in Decatur, Illinois in 1945.
+McCoy was born Katherine Jane Braden in Decatur, Illinois in 1945.
 As a student, she first studied interior design at Michigan State University but switched to industrial design, in which field she graduated in 1967.
 A visit of the Museum of Modern Art during a family trip to the New York World's Fair in 1964 had made her aware that her interest was in the power of design.

 Shortly after graduation, McCoy joined Unimark International, a design firm led by many key figures in American Modernist graphic design, including Massimo Vignelli, Ralph Eckerstrom of Container Corporation, Jay Doblin and Herbert Bayer.
 It was at the interdisciplinary Unimark offices where McCoy was exposed to the strict Swiss typographic and design approaches which came to permeate much of American corporate communications through the late 1960s and 70s.

 Following Unimark, McCoy worked for a year in the corporate identity offices of the Chrysler Corporation, then joined the Boston design firm Omnigraphics, where she worked on several projects for the MIT Press with Muriel Cooper.
 Next she joined Designers & Partners, the Detroit advertising design studio where she met the designer - illustrator - cartoonist Edward Fella.
 Designers & Partners focused solely on working with advertising agencies and had a staff that included a wide variety of graphic arts professionals, including illustrators, cartoonists, and "lettering men" as well as graphic designers.
 Although McCoy found that ad agency work was not very compatible with design thinking and ethics, the opportunities she was given and connections she made are an important part of her design experience.
 She also worked with other professional practices including Xerox Education Group, and major advertising agencies.

 In 1971 she founded the practice McCoy & McCoy, Inc, with her husband, Michael McCoy.